autocrypt/ame2016/README.md

 We are going to pre-discuss there and discuss logistcal questions.

+## code of conduct

+The gathering follows the same ideas/rules as the [Python Community Code of Conduct](https://github.com/python/pycon-code-of-conduct/blob/master/code_of_conduct.md), in very short: Our gathering is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of participants in any form.
+Do not insult or put down others.
+Attendees violating these rules may be asked to leave at the sole discretion of the conference organizers.

 ## major topic: in-band opportunistic mail encryption

 One hot topic arose from discussions about automatic mail encryption at OpenPGPConf and PGPSummit 2016 and is currently headlined "in-band opportunistic mail encryption".
 This scheme follows ideas from [Opportunistic Security](https://tools.ietf.org/html/rfc7435), particularly focuses first on protecting against passive network/provider attacks and in particular aims to: